onejeuu/sc-file/docs/source/usage/animate.rst

 Arms
 ----------------------------------------

-| ``arms`` applies first-person weapon, item, and hands animations from ``.mcvd`` clips to ``.mcsb`` models.
+``arms`` applies first-person weapon, item, and hands animations from ``.mcvd`` clips to ``.mcsb`` models.

-| Models are matched to the animation skeleton by bone name.
+Model and animation bones are matched by name.

-The shared hands model is ``highpoly/character_hands.mcsb``.
-A complete first-person result normally uses both the matching weapon model and this hands model.
-Some animations contain only hands and use this model without a weapon.
+Weapon animations use a weapon model and the shared hands model ``highpoly/character_hands.mcsb``.
+Some animations use hands only.

 .. code-block:: console
    :caption: For example